 You have a limited amount of time in which to file a claim of personal injury due to a slip-and-fall or other injury on someone else’s property, and that time limit is called a statute of limitations.
 The state of Ohio allows two years from the date of injury to file a case; after that deadline, you may lose your ability to claim compensation for your injuries.

 You and your Cincinnati lawyer may decide to file a case against the property’s owner, builder, architect or engineer.
 However, if your case is against someone other than the owner, Ohio allows a 10-year statute of repose form the completion date of the faulty construction or property feature that caused your injuries (ORC 2305.131).

 The attorneys at O’Connor, Acciani & Levy are well-versed in Ohio premises liability law, and we can evaluate your claim and determine whether you have a valid case against the property’s owner, manager or other party.
 Contact us today to see how we can help you.

-Contact An Attorney For Help With Your Premises Liability Claim
+Contact a Cincinnati Attorney for Your Premises Liability Claim

 If you were injured while on public or private property, contact our Cincinnati premises liability lawyers today.
 We will review what happened to find out if we can help you pursue compensation for your damages.

 We offer a free, confidential, no-risk consultation, and we do not charge upfront fees of any kind.
 You will only pay us if we are able to help you get compensation for what you have endured.